Aymen0x0/spring-boot-docker-mongodb/README.md

 ```
 2. To run the image you’ve just created use following command:
 ```
-docker run -d -p 80:8080 springboot-mongo
+docker run -d -p 9091:8080 --network mynetwork springboot-mongo
 ```
-The -p option map the port number of the container to the port number of the Docker host in order to access to the application externally.
+The ```-p``` option map the port number of the container to the port number of the Docker host in order to get access to the application externally.

+The ```--network ``` option links the container to the network that we've created at the beginning of this guide.

 Note : By default, Tomcat listens on port 8080